dionkb/friendly-octo-goggles/pseudo.md

     ~~* Temperature~~
     ~~* Humidity~~
     ~~* Wind Speed~~
-* Viewing the future of that city will show:
+~~* Viewing the future of that city will show:~~
-    * 5-day forecast of same parameters as above.
+    ~~* 5-day forecast of same parameters as above.~~
 * Clicking on a city from search history will load the parameters for that city.

 NEW ISSUES ARISEN:
 * Date displayed is for current location, what if they search a city across the globe?
+* Need to add a bank of countries and country codes

 ---